Skip to Main Content

 Searching for Evidence

 Houston Cole Library provides access to several online databases useful for finding evidence-based literature.
 PubMed and CINAHL are premier databases for nursing.
-The Cochrane Library and Joanna Briggs Institute provide access to systematic reviews, the highest level of evidence.
-NGC offers summaries of EBP clinical practice guidelines.
+The Cochrane Library provides access to systematic reviews, the highest level of evidence.

 Database Search Tips and Techniques